-On the other side of the building, overlooking the harbour and the fishing boats that may well supply your dinner, there is a cosy bar with an open fire in what was once a snooker room - hung with specially commissioned artwork inspired by local scenes, it makes a lovely place to meet and relax before or after your meal.
+On the other side of the building, overlooking the harbour and the fishing boats that may well supply your dinner, there is a cosy bar with a stove in what was once a snooker room - hung with specially commissioned artwork inspired by local scenes, it makes a lovely place to meet and relax before or after your meal.

 The restaurant has recently been completely refurbished and this large, bright room is smartly and very comfortably set up for diners to get the most possible enjoyment from a meal here and it is extremely popular with local diners - who especially appreciate the value offered by lunch and early dinner menus.

 The kitchen is along the back wall of the restaurant and behind a glass screen, so you can see Head Chef John O’Connell and his team at work, adding to the interest of a meal.